agrc/gis.utah.gov/_posts/2018-07-06-municipal-boundaries-update-for-second-quarter-2018-calendar-year.md

   - annexations
 ---

-Year is half over, and we just keep rolling along.
-This is the Municipal Boundaries update for the second quarter 2018 (Calendar year).
-Catching up on things, lots going on this year we missed  the first quarter update (sorry), so here’s everything since January
+The year is half over, and we just keep rolling along.
+This is the municipal boundaries update for the second quarter of the 2018 calendar year.
+There's a lot going on this year, and we're catchcing up on things since we missed the first quarter update (sorry).
+So here’s everything since January.

-A little reminder for everyone, changes to city boundaries can affect others like voter precincts, or school districts.
-Be sure to share data with your Clerk offices or others that may have an interest.
+A little reminder for everyone: changes to city boundaries can affect others, like voting precincts and school districts.
+Be sure to share data with your county clerk offices, as well as other entities or individuals that may have an interest in the data.

-Following are the changes and annexations since Jan.
-1, 2018,  listed by County and City:
+Following are the changes and annexations since January 1, 2018, listed by county and city:

 | County | City | Number of Changes |
 | --- | --- | --- |